 That was almost 9 months after I started noticing symptoms.

-In the meantime, I graduated college, traveled Europe (got myself some good shoes) and then landed back in Dallas to start my career in communications at EDS.
+In the meantime, I graduated college, traveled Europe (got myself some good shoes) and then landed back in Dallas to start my career in communications at one of the largest IT companies in the world – Electronic Data Systems (EDS).
 Within a month after starting, the pain in my feet had migrated to my hands, and then my shoulders.
 I remember one day it being so hard to raise my arms to reach the steering wheel in my car I wasn’t sure if I would make it to work.

 Oh ya, and I fainted at one point.
 At work.
 Full on fire truck, six firemen carrying me out on a stretcher-style.
 Not the impression you want to make as the newbie to the team….